 Please describe your role or position within your workplace.

-As a Signals Engineer its quite simple really, to keep people safe!
 My role within my team is to make sure we work efficiently and safely to produce drawings, configuration specifications and details for pedestrian crossings, roundabouts and other junctions to flow without accidents.
-We as a team cross checking each other’s specifications and drawings so no mistakes are made, trusting my colleagues plays a big part in my role at Amey.
+We, as a team, cross check each other’s specifications and drawings so no mistakes are made.
+Trusting my colleagues plays a big part in my role at Amey.

 Can you describe a typical working day?

-My working day involves the redesigning of traffic signals as part of a Sheffield PFI (Private Finance Initiative) contract.
-I may be required to go out on site to inspect a new crossing or junction for traffic signals to be installed or to revamp an existing site to current legislation.
-The next stage would be to create a draft drawing on AutoCAD, work out the timings using TR2500 -- which is the form I use to work out the configuration required for the vehicles or pedestrians to cross safely -- and the priority stages for emergency vehicles, Urban Traffic Control (UTC), Vehicle Actuation (VA) and pedestrian crossing timings.
+My working day involves redesigning traffic signals as part of a Sheffield PFI (Private Finance Initiative) contract.
+I may be required to go out on site to inspect a new crossing or junction for traffic signals to be installed, or to revamp an existing site to current legislation.
+The next stage would be to create a draft drawing on AutoCAD, work out the timings using TR2500 – which is the form I use to work out the configuration required for the vehicles or pedestrians to cross safely – and the priority stages for emergency vehicles, Urban Traffic Control (UTC), Vehicle Actuation (VA) and pedestrian crossing timings.
 I then test my configuration on a computer program to make sure all the elements work in conjunction with my results and that the lights do not conflict with the traffic flow.
-Once the design has been approved and signed off, the work can begin for construction of the signals.
+Once the design has been approved and signed off, the work can begin for constructing the signals.

 I also communicate with our client, the local councils, for approval and whether any traffic management is required to keep site workers and the public safe while the works are carried out.
 After the signals are in place I will go out on site to check alignment of the signal heads, that the lights are working in order, test the fail safes for all the signals and generally make sure all the works have been carried out safely and efficiently.